19th Operations Group: B-29 Superfortress era

 The group was largely unmanned from December 1943 to 1 April 1944, when it was inactivated.
-The group was activated the same date at Great Bend Army Airfield in Kansas, at the 19th Bombardment Group (Very Heavy) and began training for B-29 Superfortress combat missions.
+The group was activated the same date at Great Bend Army Air Field, Kansas, at the 19th Bombardment Group, Very Heavy and began training for Boeing B-29 Superfortress combat missions.
 Delays in B-29 production and many modifications to the new aircraft led to extensive delays in the group's training.
-Construction of the B-29 airfields in the Marianas chain of islands, consisting primarily of Saipan, Tinian, and Guam, also delayed deployment to the Pacific until the group was ordered to the massive new North Field on Guam on 16 January 1945.
+Construction of the B-29 airfields in the Marianas chain of islands, consisting primarily of Saipan, Tinian, and Guam, also delayed deployment to the Pacific until the group was ordered to the massive new North Field, Guam on 16 January 1945.
 On Guam the 19th was assigned to the 314th Bombardment Wing, XXI Bomber Command, Twentieth Air Force.
 The group's aircraft were identified with a large 96-inch black box on the tail fin, with a "M" painted in the middle.

 After some familiarity and training missions, the 19th conducted its first B-29 bombing raid over Japan on 25 February 1945, attacking Northeast Tokyo on a high-altitude bombing mission.
 The bombing results, however were poor.
 Over Japan, the B-29s encountered the jet stream, which was a high-speed wind coming out of the west at speeds as high as 200 mph at precisely the altitudes at which the bombers were operating.
 This caused the bomber formations to be disrupted and made accurate bombing impossible.
 Other targets in Japan were attacked and the results were still disappointing.
 Only ten percent of the damage done by the bombs was actually inside the target areas, and numerous aircraft were lost in these raids, many to accidents caused by engine failures due to the stress of flying in the jet stream.